-- 1.1 The current Continuing Professional Development (CPD) Scheme of the Society of Actuaries in Ireland came into effect at 1st July 2006 and the most recent revisions to the Scheme came into effect at 1st July 2014.
+- 1.1 The current Continuing Professional Development (CPD) Scheme of the Society of Actuaries in Ireland came into effect at 1st July 2006 and the most recent revisions to the Scheme are effective from 1st July 2017.
 The Scheme is mandatory for all Fellows and Associates of the Society.
 Under the terms of the Scheme, all Fellows and Associates, other than those who are retired or on a career break that continues throughout the CPD year, must meet specified CPD requirements. - 1.2 A "CPD year" runs from 1st July to the following 30th June.
 The detailed requirements regarding the CPD to be completed during the CPD year are specified in an Actuarial Standard of Practice, ASP PA-1.
-This Guide relates to Version 1.4 of the ASP, which is available on the Society's website at: https://web.actuaries.ie/sites/default/files/asp/ASP_PA-1/ASP%20PA-1%20v1.4%20FINAL.pdf
+This Guide relates to Version 1.5 of the ASP, which is available on the Society's website at: https://web.actuaries.ie/continuing-professional-development